- 2 1/2 cups fresh, organic strawberries, cut in half or blueberries or both

 Once it is out of the oven and still warm, transfer to a bowl.
 Now you have a wonderful addition to your breakfast bowl.

-You can use it immediately, served atop quinoa or gluten-free oatmeal, or you can top your favorite plain yogurt or kefir.
+You can use it immediately, served atop quinoa or oatmeal, or you can top your favorite plain yogurt or kefir.

 Add walnuts and a sprig of mint.